Just how “bad” is that stock out for your customer?

 Code 4.0: On Hand=0; In-Transit=0; Open Orders=0; Fcst>0

-If we see in-transits and compare to forecasts, and with an in-transit less than the forecast, we’re in a situation similar to Code 2.0, only less severe since there are no open orders.
+If we see in-transits and compare them to forecasts, and with an in-transit less than the forecast, we’re in a situation similar to Code 2.0, only less severe since there are no open orders.
 Now is the time to review production schedules for execution and review safety stocks.

 Code 5.0: On Hand=0; In-Transit<Fcst; Open Orders=0; Fcst>0